 The firewood was a bit easier to carry, especially because we learned the local technique of tying the sticks together using flexible tree bark.

 We spent the morning in Jabulile’s home, where we met her three-month-old daughter, her mother, and some of the other local kids.
 The family loved looking at the photos we took of them using our high-tech cameras.

 I sometimes refrain from taking photos of people while traveling out of respect.
 I don’t want them to feel like an exhibit; I want us to feel like equals.

 But the Chinese tourists were snapping photos of everyone at the speed of light, and the locals didn’t mind one bit.
-So I took some photos as well, and thoroughly enjoyed capturing these joyful, beautiful faces and showing them the photos afterwards.
+So I took some photos as well and thoroughly enjoyed capturing these joyful, beautiful faces and showing them the photos afterward.

 After meeting the family, we painted our faces in traditional Xhosa woman style using white and red clay.
 The locals do this to protect themselves from the sun, and the dotted decorations are used for traditional ceremonies.

 We helped Jabulile prepare lunch, which was a classic Xhosa meal of cabbage and maize meal.
 While eating we learned about some of the local customs and beliefs.